Causes Of Math Anxiety And Proven Strategies To Overcome Them

 Fortunately, there are a number of things teachers and parents can do.

-The best thing one can do as a teacher is just to be on the lookout for math anxiety; simply by identifying it at an early stage of a child’s numeracy development, you will be better placed to support them.
+The best thing leaders and educators can do is to be on the lookout for math anxiety.
+By simply identifying it at an early stage of a child’s mathematical development, you will be better placed to support them.

-Parents can do a lot to support a child with math anxiety at home – see the tips below.
-In class, however, your role is to be ready to adjust your teaching approach to accommodate the potential triggering of high levels of math anxiety.
+In class, your role is to be ready to adjust and adapt your math pedagogy and teaching approach to accommodate the potential triggering of high levels of math anxiety.

-So for example be aware of the demands that learning new content can place on working memory and ensure that, wherever possible you have designed your activities with cognitive load theory in mind.
-If a child starts to experience cognitive overload this can trigger math anxiety symptoms.
+Be aware of the demands that learning new content can place on working memory and ensure that, wherever possible you design your activities with cognitive load theory in mind.
+If a student starts to experience cognitive overload this can trigger math anxiety symptoms.

 Break new teaching moments down into their smallest components so that your learners can continue to have small wins on their way to experiencing challenge.